holunda-io/camunda-bpm-taskpool/reference-guide/docs/integration/index.md

 Now, start your process engine.
 If you run into a user task, you should see on the console how this is passed to task pool.

-For more details on the configuration of different options, please consult the link:../components/[Taskpool Components] sections.
+For more details on the configuration of different options, please consult the [Polyflow Components](/reference-guide/components/) sections.